"Jealousy is the tribute mediocrity pays to genius."

 Question the story: What story are we telling ourselves?
 Is it true?
 What evidence contradicts it?

-Feel our own worth: Jealousy shows up when we've lost touch with our own value.
-Come back to yourself.
-Your worth doesn't depend on someone else's ranking.
+Feel our own worth: Jealousy shows up when we have lost touch with our own value.
+Come back to ourselves.
+Our worth does not depend on someone else's ranking.

-Appreciate rather than possess: Celebrate the beloved's beauty and joy—even when it doesn't involve us.
+Appreciate rather than possess: Celebrate the beloved's beauty and joy, even when it does not involve us.

 Communicate vulnerably: Share the vulnerable feelings beneath jealousy.
 Not "You're making me jealous" but "I'm feeling afraid that I'm not enough."

 The shift that makes this work is moving from scarcity thinking to something more generous.
-Scarcity says: There's only so much love, and if someone else gets it, there's less for me.
+Scarcity says: there is only so much love, and if someone else gets it, there is less for me.
 The truth is closer to the opposite.
-Love tends to grow when it's given away.
+Love tends to grow when it is given away.

 The Lover who learns to work with jealousy instead of being run by it can love with open hands.
 He trusts that he is worth loving, and that there is enough to go around.